duckdb/duckdb-web/README.md

 ## Contributing

-Please consult the [contributor's guide](CONTRIBUTING.md) for instructions on how to contribute to the documentation.
+Please consult the [contributor's guide](CONTRIBUTING.md) for instructions on how to contribute to the documentation